Electric knife sharpeners save time and effort

 Among makers of electric knife sharpeners, Chef's Choice is by far the most popular and a number of their models place high in both comparative professional tests and user reviews.
-One standout is the Chef's Choice 1520 AngleSelect (Est. $160), which allows you to sharpen knives with a 15-degree edge angle and those with a 20-degree edge.
+One standout is the (Est. $170), which allows you to sharpen knives with a 15-degree edge angle and those with a 20-degree edge.
 This sort of versatility is becoming more important than ever because, although 20-degree edges are predominant in Western kitchen cutlery, it's not unusual for a kitchen to have a couple of 15-degree Asian-style knives as well, and some Western manufacturers have begun introducing 15-degree edges too.

-This sharpener can handle both single/double-beveled straight blades and serrated blades.
+The Chef's Choice 1520 AngleSelect sharpener can handle both single/double-beveled straight blades and serrated blades.
 The manufacturer recommends about 20 strokes to sharpen a blade, but users say that just four or five is enough for most.
 In fact, a few worry that the sharpening disks in stages one and two are too aggressive and remove too much metal.
 This is useful if your knife's blade is very dull, but if the blade is still in good shape you might be able to sharpen it with a few passes through the stropping slot three.

-Fully encased sharpeners like the Chef's Choice 1520 AngleSelect is usually just a quiet buzz, although several users say that louder noises presaged trouble with the sharpening disks.
+The sound of the Chef's Choice 1520 AngleSelect is usually just a quiet buzz, although several users say that louder noises presaged trouble with the sharpening disks.
+It's bulkier than most manual sharpeners at 10 inches long, and 4.25 inches tall and wide, so you may want to keep that in mind when thinking about where to store it.
 If you notice a marked decrease in sharpening or polishing quality, this usually means it's time to wipe off the magnet in the underside of the device that collects metal shavings made during the sharpening process.

 If you have only 15-degree knives in your household, you might prefer a Chef's Choice sharpener that's made exclusively for 15-degree knives, which frees up all three of the sharpening stages for use on the one knife.
-The Chef's Choice 15 Trizor XV (Est. $160) took top honors from a noted test kitchen; the testers said that it not only sharpens knives beautifully but can even restore a nicked blade, and the sharpened blade actually won a blind performance test against a factory-new version of the same knife.
+The (Est. $140) took top honors from a noted test kitchen; the testers said that it not only sharpens knives beautifully but can even restore a nicked blade, and the sharpened blade actually won a blind performance test against a factory-new version of the same knife.
 The Chef's Choice Trizor sharpener can also put a sharper, thinner 15-degree edge on your 20-degree knives.

 Like the Chef's Choice 1520 AngleSelect, the Chef's Choice 15 Trizor uses all-diamond abrasives in slots one and two, plus a flexible stropping disk in slot three for a smooth, polished edge; it can sharpen both straight and serrated blades.
 A few users complain that the slots themselves feel a little flimsy—they're most likely noticing the movement of the spring-loaded guides that hold your knife at the correct angle against the sharpening disks, a feature that experts love.